alexvanderberkel/helm-charts/charts/base/README.md

 ## Usage

-**Note:** This chart is a library chart which can not be used directly!
+**Note:** This chart is a library chart which can not be used directly.

 ## Values